gmnr/gmnr.github.io/content/reading/gtd.md

-And most importantly, the implementation details are _tool agnostic_, meaning that the user is left with a lot of freedom in defining the actual instruments with which pursue the goal towards productivity.<br>
+And most importantly, the implementation details are _tool agnostic_, meaning that the user is left with a lot of freedom in defining the actual instruments with which pursue the goal towards productivity.
 It can be proprietary software, a FOSS alternative or even the humble pen and paper.